heroku/docker-gradle/README.md

 You'll be able to access your application at `http://<docker-ip>:8080`, where `<docker-ip>` is either the value of running `boot2docker ip` if you are on Mac or Windows, or your localhost if you are running Docker natively.

-## Caveats

-If you project has submodules, this image may not work for you.